marcosdell/scfinder/README.md

 ## How?

 ```
-$ cat <urls.txt> | ./scfinder.sh <status code>
+$ cat <urls> | ./scfinder.sh <status code>
 ```

-- urls.txt: a file with one url per line
+- urls: a file with one url per line
-- status code: 401 (unauthorized) or 403 (forbidden)
+- status code: 401 (unauthorized), 403 (forbidden), or ...?

 # How it works?

-Very simple: it makes a curl request and test the http code result.
+Very simple: it makes a curl request and tests the http code result.

 # Install